PlutoZhang/Zowe-docs/topics/aboutthisbook.md

 # About this book
-This book describes how to install, configure, and use Project Giza Closed Beta.
+This book describes how to install, configure, and use Closed Beta for Project Giza.

 ## Who should read this book
 This book is intended for system programmers who are responsible for installing Project Giza, developers who want to use Project Giza to improve z/OS user experience, and anyone who wants to know about Project Giza.